 The overall goal of Federal, State and City initiatives is for the cost of ‘going solar’ to achieve ‘grid parity’ without incentives, as the incentives will eventually sunset.
-Ideally, the resulting soft cost reductions match the phasing out of incentive programs so the solar market continues to grow, along with the jobs that come with it.
-Contact a NY Ombudsman
+Ideally, the resulting soft cost reductions match the phasing out of incentive programs so the solar and storage markets continues to grow, along with the jobs that come with it.
+Contact an Ombudsman

 NY DG Ombudsman